-You’re going to use a credit card — to shop online, pay for plane or concert tickets or maybe even pay your monthly bills — so you might as well get rewarded for it.
+You’re going to use a credit card — to shop online, pay for plane tickets or maybe even pay your monthly bills — so you might as well get rewarded for it.
 But with so many rewards credit cards available, it can be intimidating to try to decide on the right one for your spending habits and lifestyle.
-Fortunately, for its annual Best Credit Cards ranking, GOBankingRates has analyzed the options and rounded up the top choices that make up the Best Rewards Credit Cards.
+Fortunately, for its annual Best Credit Cards rankings, GOBankingRates has analyzed the options and rounded up the top choices that make up the Best Rewards Credit Cards.

 Among the Best Credit Cards of 2019 are cards that offer points, cash back or miles in addition to a variety of perks and benefits.
 GOBankingRates extensively analyzed thousands of fees, rewards offerings, interest rates, spending requirements, bonus values and more to determine which cards would make the cut.
 To make it easier to choose the right option for yourself, check out GOBankingRates’ Best Rewards Credit Cards of 2019.

 - Some of the Best Reward Card Offers of October 2019

 The Bank of America Cash Rewards credit card pays cash back on everything, with bonus rewards in a category of your choosing.

 Highlights: This rewards card pays 3% cash back on purchases made in your choice of category, whether it’s gas, online shopping, dining, travel, drugstores or home improvement and furnishings.
 You also get 2% cash back on grocery purchases and at wholesale clubs, and 1% cash back on everything else.
 With no annual fee and a promotional annual percentage rate of 0%, this card allows the user to rack up rewards without penalty in the category of their choice, as long as payments are made on time.